etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

 ###  Reference Data

-The reference data is packaged, distributed and installed together with the program code implementation of the module.
+The reference data is published, distributed and installed together with the program code implementation of the module.

 In Etendo, the concept of reference data is generalized and any data